-Enter the amount contributed to pension plans, profit sharing or other qualified plans approved by the Secretary of the Treasury.
+Enter the amount contributed to pension plans, of bonus share or of profit sharing or other qualified plans approved by the Secretary of the Treasury.
 This deduction is subject to certain limitations.
 See Section 1033.09 of the Code.

 To claim this deduction, you must complete and include with the return Form AS 6042.1 - Deduction for Contributions to Qualified Retirement Plans and Tax on Certain Contributions.
 For additional details, see Regulation No. 8299 of December 18, 2012 and Administrative Determination No. 12-14 of September 14, 2012.